Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Establishing a sanctuary for wild birds in your backyard has many benefits.
 Birding gives us a chance to experience nature in a world that has become far too crowded and see it up close on our own property.
 Watching the antics of the Blue Jays, Cardinals, Chickadees, Nuthatches, and other songbirds has a calming effect and may help to relieve stress.

 Attracting colorful songbirds to your yard isn’t as hard as you might think.
 If you simply provide the things they need, there is a very good chance they will quickly find their way to your property.
-In this article, you’ll learn some simple ideas for turning your backyard into bird habitat.
+In this article, you’ll learn some simple ideas for turning your backyard into a bird and wildlife habitat.

 Backyard birding is educational, for children and adults.
 The whole family can get involved, providing an ecological learning opportunity that is hard to experience when birds are dispersed throughout the forests and fields.

 The birds benefit as well.
 Due to the fragmentation of their habitat as a result of land development, many bird species have suffered breeding problems that put them at risk of decline.
 By providing food, water, and shelter, homeowners are assisting in the life cycles of many beneficial species.

-It is even good for the environment when we make our yards into bird-friendly habitat.
+It is even good for the environment when we make our yards into a bird-friendly habitat.
 We tend to value songbirds just for their attractive colors and music, but the fact is the little feathered guys play important roles in nature.

 1. Put Up a Bird Feeder

 Putting up a simple bird feeder is the first step and an easy way to bring more birds to your yard.
 For many backyard birders, this is the only step they choose to take, and it is a great way to get started in bird watching.

 Feeders come in many shapes and sizes, and the type you choose will depend on the kind of food you want to serve and the type of bird you want to attract.
 Many people set up several different types of feeders to ensure that many bird species are taken care of.
 Here are several ideas: